ashleysally00/comparing-vector-embeddings-models-lyrics-milvus/README.md

-# Comparing Models and Lyrics Using Vector Embeddings in Milvus
+Comparing Vector Embeddings from Different Models Using Milvus

 A project demonstrating the comparison of different language models using song lyrics and vector embeddings stored in Milvus database.